iworks/og/readme.txt

 = I installed OG and ... nothing happens! =

 Please be patient, sometimes you need more a day to see results.
-The reason for this is cache on Facebook.
+The reason for this is the cache on Facebook.
 But check your plugins too and if you use caching plugins, try to do "flush cache" on your site.

 You can force FB to refresh OpenGraph data by using this page https://developers.facebook.com/tools/debug/sharing/.
 Just go to Sharing Debugger, enter your URL and hit the button "Scrap Again".

 = What is OpenGraph? =

 The [Open Graph protocol][] enables any web page to become a rich object in a social graph.
 Most notably, this allows for these pages to be used with Facebook's [Like Button][] and [Graph API][].

 The Open Graph plugin inserts the Open Graph metadata into the page head section and provides filters for other plugins and themes to override this data, or to provide additional Open Graph data.